ScaDS/ai4medicine-2025/README.md

 ## Development

+### Python Environment and Dependencies

+* We maintain a common conda environment based on [conda-ai4med-env.yml](day0_preparation/conda-ai4med-env.yml)
+* If you want to make use of specific Python libraries for your session, add them to the conda env file

-### Building the book
+### Building the Jupyter book

-If you'd like to develop and/or build the book, you should:
+If you'd like to develop and/or build the Jupyter book locally, you should:

 1. Clone this repository
 2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)